Photo of Matcha Drink on a Wooden Tray

 Flaxseed or Linseed (Linum usitatissimum

 Mechanism and Benefits: Flaxseed is high in fibre, which increases satiety and supports digestive health.
-It helps regulate blood sugar, making it easier to maintain balanced eating habits.
-Flaxseed is often promoted for digestive health (indigestion/heartburn, constipation, diarrhoea) by our associated pharmacist Milena Kopkowska who trained in dispensing plant medicine alongside mainstream medicine.
+It regulates blood sugar, making it easier to maintain balanced eating habits.
+Flaxseed is often promoted for digestive health – indigestion/heartburn, constipation and diarrhoea by our associated pharmacist Milena Kopkowska, trained in dispensing plant medicine alongside mainstream medicine.

 – Supporting Study: Soltanian, N., et al. (2018).
 “Effects of Flaxseed on Weight and Inflammatory Markers: A Systematic Review.”
 Nutrition Reviews, 76(11), 907-918.